-The Oregon Health Care Quality Corporation is an independent, nonprofit organization dedicated to improving the quality and affordability of health care in Oregon by leading community collaborations and producing unbiased information.
+The Oregon Health Care Quality Corporation is an independent, nonprofit organization based in Portland, Oregon.
+We are dedicated to improving the quality and affordability of health care in Oregon by leading community collaborations and producing unbiased information.
 We work with the members of our community - including consumers, providers, employers, policymakers, and health insurers - to improve the health of all Oregonians.